LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 `Keyword`field type is designed for exact searches, aggregations, and sorting.

-You can customize your mapping by choosing either text or keyword only or both!
+You can customize your mapping by assigning the filed type as either text or keyword or both!

-#### Text field type
+#### Text Field Type
 ##### Text Analysis
 Ever notice that when you search in Elasticsearch, it is not case sensitive or punctuation does not seem to matter?
 This is because `text analysis` occurs when your fields are indexed.